 Localized

 This form usually occurs in dogs younger than one year of age.
 There is no breed or sex predilection.
-Affected animals are usually healthy and have developed demodicosis as the result of a temporary illness
+Affected animals are usually healthy and have developed demodicosis as the result of a temporary illness or a stressful event.

-– a typical moth-eaten appearance.
+The first sign of localized mange might be thinning of the hair around the eyelids, lips, mouth and the front legs – a typical moth-eaten appearance.
 Prognosis is usually very good, and most animals (90 percent) will recover spontaneously.
 About 10 percent usually will become generalized.

 Generalized